bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 9. Cinder
 =================

-Cinder is the newest OpenStack project and it aims at managing the volumes for VMs.
 Although Cinder is a replacement of the old nova-volume service, its installation is now a seperated from the nova install process.

 * Install the required packages::